mk-fg/fgtk/README.md

     % sys-wait --load15 5 && run-next-heavy-task
     % sys-wait -f /some/file/appeared && process-file
     % sys-wait -F /file/to-be-removed && run-stuff
+    % sys-wait -p '-f yt-dlp' && yt-dlp next-thing

 Helps to avoid writing those annoyingly-common
 `while :; do some-check || break; sleep 60; done; run-other-stuff` when something heavy/long is already running and you just don't have the heart to break and reschedule it properly.

-Mostly used to need for pgrep in a loop, but these days util-linux includes pidwait binary, which does the job without this wrapper.
+Mostly used to run "pgrep in a loop", as util-linux pidwait doesn't work for most common case of queueing multiple similar things (pidwaits only wait for pids they see at the start, so will all finish at the same time when initial proc is gone).

 <a name=hdr-yt-feed-to-email></a>
 ##### [yt-feed-to-email](yt-feed-to-email)